Pubs and Bars

 The pubs in the local area do brisk business in food – but where is best for a drink?

-Trevone’s local pub The Well Parc is good for a drink with plenty of organised activity likely to be going on.
+Trevone’s local pub The Well Parc is good for a drink with plenty of organised activity likely to be going on, so do keep an eye on their social media for upcoming events.
 There is a pool table, and great views from the terrace out front.
-Quite fun for a quiet night – 01841 520318